SimVascular/simvascular.github.io/documentation/svfsiplus/developer-guide/organization/readme.md

 </pre>

 <h3 id="developer_code_organization_classes"> Classes </h3>
 C++ <i>classes</i> are used to reproduce Fortran modules and user-defined data types.
 A module is a bit like a C++ class because it can encapsulate both data and procedures.
-Classes representing Fortan modules are stored in a file using the class name; the A class definition is in an A.h file and its implementation is in a A.cpp file.
+Classes representing Fortran modules are stored in a file using the class name; the A class definition is in an A.h file and its implementation is in a A.cpp file.

-A user-defined data type is implemented as a C++ class and is used primarilally to store data.
+A user-defined data type is implemented as a C++ class and is used primarily to store data.
 All member data is public.
 Some have a <strong>destroy</strong> method used to free memory.
 These classes are defined in the C++ module classes.

 Example
 <pre>